|In respect of the Court of Session in Edinburgh we have temporarily removed chapter 2.4 onwards of this website for the duration of the court case.|

-We used to conduct paleontological research excavations at the fossil site Birk Knowes SSSI in Lanarkshire through means of a permit issued by Scottish Natural Heritage.
-However, the site was frequented by illegal collectors who removed many fossils.
-These illegal collectors had the audacity to write their names and addresses in a visitor book of a local farm.
-SNH was made aware by us about what was happening on many occasions over a period of 5 years, including where they could find out who was doing this.
+We used to conduct research excavations at the fossil site Birk Knowes SSSI in Lanarkshire through means of a permit issued by the nature conservation body Scottish Natural Heritage.
+However, the site was also frequented by illegal collectors who removed many fossils.
+These illegal collectors were not really trying their best to remain hidden as they had the audacity to write their names and addresses in a visitor book of a local farm.
+SNH was made aware by us about the fossil theft on many occasions over a period of 4 years, including where they could find the names of those who were doing this.
 Despite this, SNH was unresponsive.
 They put their faith in a site warden who, which was also communicated to SNH, was compromised because he was friendly with the illegal collectors.

 Eventually, the mess left behind by the illegal collectors became more and more evident to visitors and more complaints were sent to SNH.
-SNH caught the illegal collectors one day (through a trap set up by us).
+SNH caught the illegal collectors one day at the local farm (through a trap set up by us).
 When they caught the illegal collectors they let them keep the stolen fossils they had with them and did not inform the police.
-Is it not strange that a government agency responsible for protecting the site lets the illegal collectors off?
+Is it not strange that a government agency responsible for protecting the site lets illegal collectors off like that?
 Why would they not involve the police?
 It turned out that one of the dispatched SNH staff members who caught the illegal collectors that day had (inadvertently) provided a mechanism to launder the stolen fossils.
 A year prior to catching the illegal collectors this staff member received a phone call from the site warden.
 The site warden knew that he shouldn’t have been letting illegal collectors visit the site.
 To cover himself and his friends, he tried to arrange a permit to turn the illegal collectors into legal ones.
 The site warden ensured that the illegal collectors sent a written permit request to SNH.
-However, the SNH staff member responsible for this had overlooked this for weeks and the permit request was left at the bottom of his in-tray.
-Over the phone, the site warden said that a decision was needed right away because bookings needed to be made.
+This permit request had been received by SNH.
+However, the SNH staff member responsible for this had overlooked it for weeks as the permit request was left at the bottom of his in-tray.
+Over the phone, the site warden pressured the SNH staff member and said that a decision was needed right away because bookings needed to be made.
 The SNH staff member said that it was OK that the illegal collector (whom SNH had been receiving warnings about for many years) went up to the site.
 In other words, an oral permit was given – and no conditions were attached to it.
 This oral permit was effectively used as a device to launder the stolen fossils as it is not possible to prove when a particular fossil was found or stolen.
 SNH had effectively legitimized years of illegal collecting and damage to the site.
-This is why they could not involve the police.
+This appears to be why they could not involve the police.

 Despite having been warned about the allegiance of the site warden, SNH did not release him from his position.
 We were not pleased by this, as it was possible that he could still pave the way for the “illegal” collectors.
 The presence of illegal collectors disrupted our research, as it was not possible to conduct a proper excavation.
 As a result of SNH’s inaction towards the site warden, we exposed to the land owners of the site what had happened.
 SNH had kept their inaction quiet during their meetings.
 The land owners were not pleased with SNH and considered taking them to court at one point over their neglect.
 In the end this did not come to fruition, but it nonetheless caused embarrassment for some of the SNH staff that were involved.

-We had warned SNH what would happen if they tried to sweep this under the rug; we would make a website and publish the whole story including names.
+We had warned SNH what would happen if they tried to sweep this under the rug; we would make a website and publish the whole story.
 We therefore made a website based loosely on the methodology of the British investigative journalist website ‘Bellingcat’.
 This website tells the story and is supported by documentation in the form of letters, emails, photographs, reports, etc.

 The irony of this all is that if you are an illegal fossil collector who spends years thieving fossils from a protected fossil site, Scottish Natural Heritage lets you do this and does not prosecute you.
-But, if you are a bona fide researcher who exposes the incompetence, neglect and downright corruption of this organisation, that is when they come into action.
+SNH even helps to launder the stolen fossils.
+However, if you are a bona fide researcher who exposes the incompetence, neglect and downright corruption of this organisation, that is when they come into action.

-The full story of what happened is on the right.
+A detailed account of what happened is on the left.